zestsoftware/zest.emailhider/zest/emailhider/README.txt

 addresses by default so they are never in the html; with javascript the addresses are then fetched and displayed.

+For every content item in your site you can have exactly one email address, as we look up the email address for an object by its UID.
+For objects for which you want this you should register a simple adapter to the IMailable interface, so we can ask this adapter for an ``email`` and a ``uid`` attribute.
+The 'emailhider' view is provided to generate the placeholder link.

 Objects display a placeholder link with a ``hidden-email`` class, a ``uid`` rel attribute and a ``email-uid-<some uid>`` class set to the UID of an object; when the page is loaded some jQuery is run to make a request for all those links to replace them with a 'mailto' link for that object.
-Using this mechanism the email address isn't visible in the initial page load, and it requires JavaScript to be seen - so it iss much harder for spammers to harvest.
+Using this mechanism the email address isn't visible in the initial page load, and it requires JavaScript to be seen - so it is much harder for spammers to harvest.

-Object are marked with the IMailable interface - this states that they can provide uid and email attributes.
-The 'emailhider' view is provided to generate the placeholder link.

 Special case: when the uid is 'email_from_address', we do nothing with the IMailable interface but just get the email_from_address from the